bbsaint590/React-CV-Builder/README.md

 # React CV Builder

-This project is a web application built using React that calculates the split of a bill.
+This project is a modern, interactive CV builder application built with React and styled using Tailwind CSS.
+It allows users to create and manage their CVs with a live preview, and download the completed CV as a PDF file.

+## Features
+Form-Based Input: Users can input personal information, educational background, and practical experience through an easy-to-use form.
+Live Preview: See the formatted CV in real-time as information is entered.
+Editable Fields: Users can edit and update their CV content as needed.
+Download as PDF: Generate and download the CV as a professionally formatted PDF.

-## Description
+## Technologies Used

-The React Tip Splitter is a simple and intuitive web application where users can input the a total bill amount and share this between any amount of people.
-The user can input the total bill amount, % tip and amount of people to split between.
-This project demonstrates the use of React for creating components to build interactive user interfaces, managing state and applying logic to perform the correct calculations.
+React: A JavaScript library for building user interfaces.
+Tailwind CSS: A utility-first CSS framework for custom styling.
+jsPDF: A library to generate PDF documents.
+html2canvas: A library to capture HTML content as images for PDF generation..

 ## Getting Started